 Netflix will charge extra for those who share your account with you

-Los Angeles (USA), March 16 (EFE).
-The Netflix streaming platform will charge an additional amount to users who share their account credentials with people who live outside the home, the company said Wednesday through a statement on its website.
+The Netflix streaming platform will charge an additional amount to users who share their account credentials with people who live outside the home, the company said Wednesday in a statement on its website.

 Currently, this policy will be implemented on a trial basis without a deadline in Chile and Costa Rica – at an approximate additional cost of three dollars – and in Costa Rica, where it will be approximately $2.10 per additional user.